manannn17/CodingPairHub/README.md

 🚀 Communication matters.
 Working in a team taught me how to collaborate effectively under pressure.

 🚀 Next Steps?
 We’d love to expand the project by integrating AI-powered feedback and more advanced matching features!

-🏆 Did we win?
-No. But we walked away with something even more valuable—experience, teamwork, and new skills.
-Competing against some of the brightest minds at UIC was an honor, and I couldn’t have asked for a better team!

-A huge thank you to UIC and all the sponsors for hosting such an incredible event.
-This was just the beginning, and I’m excited for more hackathons ahead!

-#UIC #Hackathon #CodePairHub #SoftwareDevelopment #InterviewPrep #Teamwork #CodingInterviews #Innovation 🚀🎯